 Try having a talk with your little vegans about how fortunate they are.
 You might say something like: “A lot of your school-mates are not as lucky as you…they’ve never learned about how sweet a chicken is or how cuddly a cow is.
 Maybe if they knew, they wouldn’t want to eat them anymore…” Encouraging open discussion is a crucial part of raising young vegans.
 Another approach might sound something like: “You know how we can save even more animals?
 By helping our friends to understand what’s on their plate…I bet most of your school-mates don’t even know what they’re eating!”

-This is not to say that these children are going to suddenly turn vegan…their parent’s may not even allow it.
-But it will make them think and the seed of compassion will have been planted.
-Some may take action right away, and others might come back to the thought of veganism years later, when they can truly make their own decisions.
+You might be surprised how many families will reduce or eliminate meat consumption in the home simply because their child got the idea to stop eating it.
+Even if no immediate change is made, a seed of compassion has still been planted.
+Some might come back to the thought of veganism years later, when they can truly make their own decisions.
 There is absolutely nothing wrong with teaching your child a bit of activism.
-If the vegan movement is to continue growing, we need kids who will discuss their lifestyle rather than apologize for it!
+If the vegan movement is to continue growing, we need empowered kids who will discuss their lifestyle rather than apologize for it!